AlansCodeLog/blender-debugger-for-vscode/README.md

 # Troubleshooting

-- Check you installed the correct ptvsd version.
-With VS Code this should no longer be an issue, but I believe different versions of Visual Studio need different versions of ptvsd (see [Installing Python Support](https://docs.microsoft.com/en-us/visualstudio/python/installing-python-support-in-visual-studio)).
+- Check you installed the correct debugpy version.
+With VS Code this should no longer be an issue, but I believe different versions of Visual Studio need different versions of debugpy (see [Installing Python Support](https://docs.microsoft.com/en-us/visualstudio/python/installing-python-support-in-visual-studio)).
-- To determine whether the problem is on Blender's side or your editor's: Close Blender and download/copy this [test script](https://gist.github.com/AlansCodeLog/ff1b246a8e31938e1c3dbfdcbb90522f) and run it with Python, and then try to connect to the server with your editor.
+- To determine whether the problem is on Blender's side or your editor's: Close Blender and this [test script](https://github.com/AlansCodeLog/blender-debugger-for-vscode/blob/master/test.py), you can copy/download it or run it from the addon folder.
+Run it with Python `python test.py`, and then try to connect to the server with your editor.
 If you're still getting problems then the problem is with VS Code, try:
 		- Check your detected your Python install, or set it manually.
 		- For VS Code try reinstalling the VS Code Python extension.
 - If you've been using this addon for a while and it's suddenly giving you a connection error, it might be because the default port has changed.
 VS Code's Python extension (vscode-python) has changed their default port from 3000 to 5678, so I have changed the default accordingly.
 I've made it configurable now though, so just check the port the addon is set to matches the one in your `launch.json` in VS Code.